anp-10/anp-10/README.md

 I am a graduate student specializing in Bioinformatics, with a strong interest in bridging machine learning and biological data analysis.
-My work spans transcriptomics, single-cell analysis, and the development of data-driven approaches to uncover meaningful patterns in complex biological datasets.
+My work spans end-to-end RNA-seq pipelines, single-cell RNA-seq analysis, and the development of data-driven approaches to uncover and identify meaningful patterns in complex biological datasets.

 My repositories are currently set to private.
 If you would like to review my projects and work, you are welcome to request access using the button below.